erkinchik/erkinchik/README.md

 ![](https://komarev.com/ghpvc/?username=erkinchik)

 ## I'm a FrontEnd Developer
-- 👨‍💻 I like to write code
 - 👨‍🎓 I'm constantly learning new things
-- 🤹🏽 I like to read books and watch films
+- 🤹🏽 I like to read books and watch films sort of science-oriented
-- 🎉 I can play on the guitar
+- 🎸 I absolutly love play on the guitar

 ### Connect with me: